• About

 In addition, a healthy, balanced diet is essential to your eye health.
 Fatty acids are absolutely essential in moderation, since they are found in the retina and necessary for developing and maintaining your eye muscles.
 Nutrients often found in leafy greens, such as zeaxanthin and lutein, both have antioxidant properties and are also found in the pigment and lens of your eye.
 If you have common vitamin deficiencies, such as vitamin C, vitamin A, and zinc, taking a supplement may help to maintain your overall eye health, including aspects such as low light vision and color vision.

 Finally, there are many ways that not protecting your eyes from the sun can temporarily or permanently damage your eyesight.
 Both visible and UV light can damage your retina and cornea, damage that can lead to worsening eyesight and cataracts.
 Getting high-grade sunglasses that block UV light will help you maintain your eye health during the bright summer months.
+This website offers highly recommended high-grade sunglasses.
 This aspect is often neglected, but it is as essential as sunscreen during the summer, especially if you have a family history of cataracts and are therefore more at risk for developing them.

 Related Posts: